Bitcoin market hours: when can you trade bitcoin?

 |Ether||8am Saturday||10pm Friday|

 If trading isn’t for you, then you can always buy bitcoin direct from an exchange.
 Bitcoin exchanges operate globally so you’ll be able to buy bitcoin from an exchange 24/7.
 But, these hours are subject to exchange maintenance, which could mean that exchange hours are sporadically restricted.

 When is the best time to trade bitcoin?

 The best time to trade bitcoin is when the market is most active.
 This can be hard to predict because trading volume will depend on the day’s news and socio-political events.
 But, according to our internal data for client crypto trading volumes, you’ll often find the most liquidity around 8am when European markets open, and 5pm when European markets close.

 The data we used here is for July 2020, and we say these are the best times to trade bitcoin because these are the most popular times with our clients according to trading volume.
 Some traders will take a higher trading volume as an indicator of increased liquidity – which often results in tighter spreads when opening a position.

-But, when you trade with us, you’ll benefit from our fixed spreads on all major cryptocurrencies – including bitcoin – and a professional margin requirement of 4.5%.
+But, when you trade with us, you’ll benefit from our fixed spreads on all major cryptocurrencies – including bitcoin.
 This means you don’t need to worry about a best time to trade bitcoin because our prices will be the same irrespective of whether market liquidity is currently low, or volatility is currently high.

 It’s also worth bearing in mind that while most of bitcoin’s price movements are unpredictable, there are events that have more predictable effects on the coin’s price.
 For example, a bitcoin halving event – which takes place once every four years or so – might cause the crypto’s value to shift.